-The heading "Item Specifications" highlights important points about the item's emphasis, format, content limits, depth-of-knowledge, distractor domain, and sample test item.
+The heading "Item Specifications" highlights important points about the item's emphasis, format, content limits, depth-of-knowledge, and distractor domain.
+Sample items are also included.
 All items in this test are written to address and measure a single standard.

-OKLAHOMA ACADEMIC STANDARDS (Revised 2012)
+OKLAHOMA ACADEMIC STANDARDS (REVISED 2012)